The accessible name in HTML

 Here, the name of the link is the content (text10) of it: "plastic ducks".
 A screen reader user to take focus on this item will hear: "plastic ducks link".
 For a voice command user, to click on this link, will say: "click plastic ducks link".

-So an item of this type <button type="submit"></button> without a title, will not be accessible, of course!
+So an item of this type <button type="submit"></button> without a visible text, will not be accessible, because, of course, there is no accessible name and therefore no information about its function!

 Also, we can add the elements to give a name.